pradeepparit/telegrambot/README.md

-# Telegrambot
+## Telegram Bot for Product Ordering
-TelegramBot: Order Management A Python-based Telegram chatbot for streamlined product ordering.
-Users register, select products, specify quantities, and confirm orders.
-Data stored securely in MySQL (XAMPP).
-Efficient and user-friendly!
+This Telegram bot allows users to register, login, and place orders for products.
+Users can select from available products, specify quantities, and confirm orders, which are then stored in a MySQL database.